kortizceballos/ld-exosim/README.md

 USAGE
 ------------
+The usage of the code is simple, depending on what you want to do:

+1. Do you want to know which law to use in a given application?

+   You are looking for the `which_law_should_i_use.py` code.
+Simply modify the parameters inside the code and let the simulations run.
+At the end, the code will print out the Bias/Precision values for each law so you can select the optimal one for your application.

+2. You want to perform bias simulations for several transit parameters?
-The usage of the code is simple: just define the parameters you woud like to explore in the run_ld_exosim.py code and run it.
+   Then you want to use the `run_ld_exosim.py` code.
+In the code just define the parameters you woud like to explore and run it.
 The results will be saved in a folder named "results" for your simulation, where the biases for both fixed and free parameters will be stored.

-The code makes use of limb-darkening tables stored in the ld_tables folder.
-To generate your own, you can use our code in https://github.com/nespinoza/limb-darkening and put the result inside.
+Both codes make use of limb-darkening tables stored in the `ld_tables` folder, which already has a table containing all the limb-darkening coefficients using the ATLAS models and the Kepler bandpass.
+To generate your own table, you can use our code at https://github.com/nespinoza/limb-darkening and put the result inside.